Haspamelodica/Charon-CI/README.md

   is recommended because those two artifacts are pre-cached in the exercise container.

 ## Recommended pipeline for testing student submissions
 1. Clone this repo.
 2. Execute `setup_containers.sh`.
      Step 1 has to be finished for this to work.
 3. (Optional) To delete all files from old student submissions and tests, execute `clean.sh`.
      Step 2 has to be finished for this to work.
 4. Clone / check out exercise-specific repositories: student submission to `student/assignment`, tests to `exercise/tests`.
      Step 3, if used, has to be finished for this to work.
- 5. Execute `setup_exercise.sh`.
+5. Execute `run_exercise.sh`.
-     Steps 2 and 4 (and 3, if used) have to be finished for this to work.
+     Steps 2 and 4 have to be finished for this to work.
- 6. Run the docker image `studentcodeseparator:student` in the background (detached), with mount points `student/logs` to `/logs` and `fifos` to `/fifos`, both as read-write (default).
-    TODO move this to Dockerfile / a runner script.
+6. (Optional) Import any build artifacts, like test results.
      Step 5 has to be finished for this to work.
- 7. Run the docker image `studentcodeseparator:exercise` in the foreground (not detached), with mount points `exercise` to `/data` and `fifos` to `/fifos`, both as read-write (default).
-    TODO move this to Dockerfile / a runner script.
+8. (Optional) To delete all files from the student submission and tests, execute `clean.sh`.
      Step 5 has to be finished for this to work.
- 8. Once the exercise container finishes, kill the student container.
-    The tests POM file will now have been built, although files created by the build (in particular, the contents of `exercise/tests/target`) will not be owned by the current user yet.
-	 Step 7 has to be finished for this to work.
- 9. Execute `./fix_exercise_ownership.sh`.
-This will chown build artifacts to the current user.
-	 Step 7 has to be finished for this to work.
-11. (Optional) Import any build artifacts, like test results.
-	 Step 9 has to be finished for this to work.
-10. (Optional) To make student log output appear in regular log, execute `cat_student_logfiles.sh`.
-	 Step 8 has to be finished for this to work.
-12. (Optional) To delete all files from the student submission and tests, execute `clean.sh`.
-	 Steps 8 and 9 (and 10, if used) have to be finished for this to work.

 ## Limitations
 - (The student submisison can not create any files outside of its Docker container.